Womens and Newborns Health Network

 This sub-group of the Maternity Continuity of Care Working Group considers specific issues relating to refugee and migrant women in accessing maternity services across WA Health.

-The Network is continuing to work with WA Health’s website development team to migrate the Having a Baby website to the new Healthy WA (external site) consumer website.
+The Network is continuing to work with WA Health’s website development team to migrate the Having a Baby website to the new Healthy WA consumer website.

-The purpose of the website remains to be a source for clear, consistent, local and appropriate information for expectant parents, families, and care givers about maternity care and services in WA, including information on lifestyle and health issues so informed maternity care choices can be made.
+The new-look website will incorporate feedback on the content and look of the website from last year’s consumers’ survey.
+The purpose of the website is to be a source for clear, consistent, local and appropriate information to help expectant parents, families, and care givers make informed choices about maternity care and services in WA.

-The Womens and Newborns Health Network is supporting a working group led by North Metropolitan Area Health Service which is developing a Perinatal and Infant Mental Health Model of Care and Service Delivery.
+The Womens and Newborns Health Network is supporting a working group led by North Metropolitan Health Service to develop a Perinatal and Infant Mental Health Model of Care and Service Delivery.
 The Model has been informed by a workshop held in July 2012.

 The Model identifies key areas and priorities to improve access to quality services across the continuum of care.
 One aspect of this will be to ensure services are delivered within an integrated service model to meet the needs of parents, infants, children, significant others and families in the perinatal period.

 The report presents the findings of Stage 1 of the National Maternity Data Development Project which was established in response to the National Maternity Services Plan.
-The aim of the project is to build a more comprehensive and consistent national data collection for maternal and perinatal health.
+The project aims to build a more comprehensive and consistent national data collection for maternal and perinatal health.

 National information needs for maternity data were identified and data development commenced.
 A system for classifying maternity models of care was developed and improved coordination of national maternal mortality data collection was implemented.